In Turkey and Syria, outdated building methods all but assured disaster from a quake

 At the time, he says, "there was tremendous loss of life from pancaked buildings."

-Fast forward to Monday, and video of the destruction shows exactly this "pancaking" — the sudden collapse of a multi-story buildings, as bystanders flee for their lives.
+Fast-forward to Monday, and video of the destruction shows exactly this "pancaking" — the sudden collapse of a multi-story building as bystanders flee for their lives.

 This time around, the death toll already exceeds 3,400 in Turkey, with more than 1,500 more dead in neighboring Syria, where the infrastructure was already crumpling after years of civil war.